ezabyss/Google-Foundations-of-Cybersecurity-notes/Course-02-Play-It-Safe-Manage-Security-Risks/Module-02-Security-Frameworks-and-Controls/04-NIST-Framework.md

 * Threats
 * Vulnerabilities

-to **sensitive data and assets**.
+that affect **sensitive data and assets**.

-Many organizations around the world create and maintain frameworks that security professionals rely on to design effective security programs.
+Organizations worldwide rely on security frameworks to design effective security programs.
 These frameworks apply to:

-* For‑profit organizations
+* For-profit organizations
 * Nonprofit organizations
 * Government agencies

-Although **NIST** is a U.S.-based organization, its guidance is used **globally** to implement essential cybersecurity practices.
+Although **NIST is a U.S.-based organization**, its guidance is used **globally** to implement essential cybersecurity practices.

 ---